wp-plugins/wp-spamshield/readme.txt

 == Changelog ==

+Version 1.2.1, *released 06/18/14*

+* Updated the spam filters.
+* Fixed a minor bug in one of the filters.

 Version 1.2, *released 06/18/14*

 * Added a powerful new feature to stop user registration spam.
 No more automated bot signups on your site.